micahwierenga/brief-git-and-github-lesson/readme.md

 ### What is the difference between Git and GitHub?

 - Git is a software version control tool that works on your local machine.
 It allows you to `init`, `add`, `commit`, and `fork` project repos, or repositories.
-It also has methods `push`, `pull`, and `fetch` which are designed to interact with a git server or cloud based service like GitHub.
+It also has methods `push`, `pull`, and `fetch` which are designed to interact with a git server or cloud-based service like GitHub.

 - GitHub is a cloud-based git server and social network which uses Git under the hood for its version control system.